901D3/PBIN-Packer/README.md

 # _**PBIN-Packer**_
-If you are looking for a code.pbin packer without any injection then this tool comes in handy
+If you are looking for a code.pbin packer without any injection then this tool comes in handy.

 A PBIN Packer with no dll injection, no modify memory at runtime.
 Only pack a folder into valid pbin file🔥